How Genetics Influence AMD Risk and Treatment

 Nutritional Supplementation

-The AREDS2 formula is recommended for patients with intermediate or advanced AMD.
-Genetics can influence how well patients respond to these supplements, making personalized guidance critical.
+The AREDS2 formula is recommended for patients with intermediate or advanced AMD, and genetics can influence how well patients respond to these supplements, making personalized guidance critical [5].

 Laser and Photodynamic Therapy